 So having established that sharing an account with a minor child is okay, we'll move to the second part of Tom's question.
 How can a new adult get control of the account owned by their parents?
 Fortunately for Tom, this is spring break, so I had the time to spend an hour and twenty minutes on hold with Blizzard to ask them about this.
 (Thankfully the on-hold music is actually decent.)

 account from Barb's Battle.net account and connect it to Mark's Battle.net account.
 This has to be done over the phone, and both Mark and Barb must be available and agree to the change.
 No further paperwork is needed.
 Now, this is for when mom and son are just transferring ownership.
 If Barb likes playing her characters and she and Mark want to split the account, they have to use the paid character transfer system to let Mark have his characters and Barb have hers.

 Well, I hope this has been a little bit of useful information.
 Stay tuned for next week, when we explore another intersection of law and Warcraft

-This column is for your entertainment only.
+.This column is for your entertainment only.
 If you need real legal advice, talk to a real lawyer.
 If you have general questions about law or law school, you can email me at firstname.lastname@example.org or tweet me @wowlawbringer.